culler/chacha/README.rst

-A ChaCha File Encryptor
+A CHAcha File Encryptor
 =======================

-This Python package provides tools for encrypting and decrypting files with Dan Bernstein's ChaCha20 stream cipher, using a key derived from a pass phrase.
-Currently the package uses the ChaCha20Poly1305 class defined in the pypi package *cryptography*, which will be installed as a dependency
+This Python package provides tools for encrypting and decrypting files with the ChaCha20 stream cipher, using a key derived from a pass phrase.

 Warning
 -------

 This is a work in progress, published here for testing only.
 Do not use it for anything important.
 The file formats and encryption algorithms are subject to change, which could leave you with encrypted files that you cannot decrypt.
+Also the encrypted files are currently not authenticated, which introduces security vulnerabilities.

 Installation
 ------------